Questions & Answers

 ** Source: World Bank report, November 2012

-The French situation: stagnant consumption, declining nuclear production and strong growth in wind power
+The French situation: consumption which is stagnating, nuclear production in decline and wind power which is growing strongly

-Since 2010, electricity consumption has been stagnating, mainly due to the tertiarisation of the economy and the efforts made in energy efficiency.
+Since 2010, we have seen a stagnation in electricity consumption, which can be explained in particular by the tertiarisation of the economy and the efforts made in energy efficiency.

 In 2019, French electricity production amounted to 537.7 TWh.
-Down by around 2% compared with 2018, it is the consequence of the numerous outages of nuclear groups, leading to a drop in electricity production in this sector (-3.5%) and the reduction in hydroelectricity production (-12.1%).
-The decline in hydro and nuclear generation led to an increase in fossil-fuel thermal generation (+9.8%), despite a very sharp drop in coal-fired power plant output.
-At the same time, the year 2019 saw a very sharp increase in electricity production from solar (+7.8%) and wind (+21.2%) sources.
+Down around 2% compared to 2018, it is the consequence of the numerous unavailability of nuclear groups, leading to a decline in electricity production in this sector (- 3.5%) and the reduction in original electricity production. hydraulic (-12.1%).
+The decline in hydraulic and nuclear production led to an increase in fossil fuel thermal production (+9.8%), despite a very sharp decline in the production of coal-fired power stations.
+At the same time, 2019 saw a very strong increase in electricity production from solar (+7.8%) and wind (+21.2%) sources.

 Why offshore wind turbines?